cnguyen-uk/An-Introduction-to-Go/README.md

 ### Quotes

 Strings can be wrapped in either double quotes `" "` or backticks `` ` ` ``.
-Double quotes will honour escaping characters, whereas backticks will not, i.e. they contain raw literal strings.
+Double quotes will honour escaping characters, whereas backticks will not, i.e. they contain raw string literals.

 Single quotes `' '` are used to declare [runes](https://golang.org/doc/go1#rune).